Arthur's Place Vlogs & Blogs

-Welcome to our new blogs section - we hope you love it as much as we do!
-Every week our lovely bloggers will post about life with arthritis.
-If you'd like to be a blogger, just get in touch.
-Enjoy!
+Welcome to Arthur's Place's vlogs and blogs section!
+Every week our lovely bloggers post about life with arthritis.
+If you'd like to vlog or blog on Arthur's Place, just get in touch.

-Charlotte was diagnosed with JIA at 14 months old.
+Lottie was diagnosed with JIA at 14-months-old.
 Now 22, she has been on various treatments and has been involved in drug trials for new anti-TNFs (biologics) with Great Ormond Street Hospital.
 She is currently studying for a Psychology degree at The Open University and lives with her mother Deborah and their dog Talulah.

 Anoushka Anand, a former children’s nurse, was diagnosed with severe rheumatoid arthritis at the age of 21 after a battle to convince doctors of her symptoms.
 Now 28, Anoushka has joined Arthur’s Place as a blogger and RA Warrior.
-She’s about to go on a mini tour of the US.
+She’s just been on a mini tour of the US.
 Jealous?
 Yes!